chrisemunt/mg-dbx-bdb/README.md

 	* Specify the **dberror\_exceptions** property in the **open()** method (default is **false**).
 * Introduce a method to return any error message associated with the previous database operation.
 	* **var errormessage = db.geterrormessage()**

+### v1.3.11 (13 May 2021)

+* Improve the reliability and resilience of the code base.
+	* Correct a number of uninitialized variables and other potential bugs discovered by an analysis using Valgrind.